BruceEckel/SummerTechForum-hugo/content/travel/index.md

 ## Flying into Gunnison
 -   This is often the fastest, and most expensive, option.
 -   Alpine Express takes you from the Gunnison airport to Crested Butte.
--   Because of weather, the Gunnison flight can be unreliable, especially in Winter.
+-   Because of weather, the Gunnison flight can be unreliable.
 -   [Airline tips](https://sites.google.com/site/javaposseroundup/airline-tips)

 ## Other alternatives
--   Coaches can be rented for groups, to take you to Crested Butte
+-   Coaches can be rented for groups, to take you to Crested Butte.
--   Montrose airport (about an hour further away than Gunnison) can sometimes be more reliable than Gunnison in the Winter.
+-   Montrose airport (about an hour further away than Gunnison) can sometimes be more reliable than Gunnison.
+Southwest Airlines now serves Montrose.
 There are services to bring you from Montrose to Crested Butte, or you can rent a car.